🌲 Evergreen Tree Care: How to Keep Evergreen Trees Healthy Year-Round

 • Schedule a mid-summer arborist checkup if stress signs appear

-🌲 Evergreen Tree Care – Frequently Asked Questions
+🌲 Evergreen Tree Care FAQs (Seattle Arborist Answers)

 Have questions about caring for evergreen trees in Seattle or the greater Puget Sound area?
 You're not alone.
 Homeowners often contact us about browning needles, pruning timing, and seasonal changes.
 Below, our ISA Certified Arborists answer the most frequently asked questions about evergreen maintenance, watering, and health — so you can feel confident about your trees.